jstetich/Casco_Bay_CSOs/Derived_Data/DATA_NOTES.md

 5. We added a new (calculated) attribute with the form "CSO_###", which matches the nomenclature used in the Portland-specific CSO discharge data from 2015 through 2019.
-6.  we imported the file "portland_Cso_summary.csv", which was produced in R, to ArcGIS, and "Joined"" it to the "Portland_CSOs" layer.
+6. We imported the file "portland_cso_summary.csv", which was produced in R, to ArcGIS, and "Joined" it to the "Portland_CSOs" layer.
 7. We then created new attributes and transferred the data to the "Portland_CSOs" shapefile, thus adding data on CSO frequency and magnitude to the shapefile.
-The presence of location names offers a chance to double check the text-based merge to make sure data was assigned to teh correct CSO location.
+The presence of location names offers a chance to double check the text-based merge to make sure data was assigned to the correct CSO location.